A Tribute to Randall Allen: A Harvest of Goodwill

 God’s Farm: The Beginning of a History

 When will Randall’s goodwill expire?
-Our history with the Allens began in Carroll County, GA, at God’s Farm.
+Our history with the Allens began in 2016 in Carroll County, GA, at God’s Farm.
 I remember the first time we met Randall; he arrived with his daughter, Sophia, and a crew of ten tree planters from Honduras to clear property for us.
 It was my birthday.
 We made Salt Spring Tacos in the camp kitchen for everyone, and we ate in the camp pavillion.
 His crew sang “Happy Birthday” to me in Spanish.
+But that was just the beginning of our walk together.
 From that moment, his spirit of service was clear.

 The Church: A Faithful Affirmation

 When will Randall’s goodwill expire?
 To think of Pam and Randall is to think of the church.
-Randall and Pam purchased and donated the property used to build our new church building in March 2024.
-Randall was the head elder and the “last man standing” at every potluck — the same man who would bring potato salad made with fresh eggs from his own beautiful hen house.
+Randall and Pam purchased and donated the property used to build our new church building in March 2024 https://stacyreneesweeney.com/2024/03/03/hagia-sophia.
+Randall had an eye for choosing land and land development.
+He was the head elder and the “last man standing” at every potluck — the same man who would bring potato salad made with fresh eggs from his own beautiful hen house.

 I remember his Sabbath School teachings and the meaningful true stories he shared.
 He’d always deliver something amazing.
 The story I remember most was the 2018 rescue of twelve boys and their coach from the Tham Luang cave in Thailan.
 The expert rescuers determined that the only viable option for survival was for the boys and coach to be unconscious and carried out by experienced divers.
 The true story is a meaningful allegory to consider.

-As a new Adventist, I once made a comment on Revelation 14:7.
+As a new Seventh Day Adventist, I once made a comment on the call to worship f ound in Revelation 14:7.
 Randall looked at me and said, “I believe the same thing.”
+For a believer like Randall, this doctrine wasn’t about fear; it was about the vindication of God’s character and the promise that God is making all things right.
 It was just one of those small things, but it stuck with me.
+I believe he was an angel.

 It was a profound affirmation, something that bonded us.
 He had this extraordinary ability to lift up those around him, always attuned to what others needed.
 He could make anyone feel like the best version of themselves.
 He didn’t have to do those things.
 But he always did.
 And that was his magic.

 I dreamed about Randall, at least a dozen times.
 I don’t know why.
+Maybe it was because he was an angel.
 Maybe it was scripture.
-Maybe it was because he accompanied my boys to Columbia on a mission trip for two weeks.
+Maybe it was because he accompanied my boys to Medellin, Columbia to Rionegro, Columbia to

 The Allen Farm: A Sanctuary of Peace